STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

   * Test that new rule works.
   * Test that behavior of `all` and `clean` still good.
   * Git folks: commit.

+See the sample Project at this point in [this commit](https://github.com/STAT545-UBC/make-activity/tree/3b75dac0d0cd8dd7e7cd3c2e66799a65d90b9fff).

 ### Render an HTML report